testingisdocumenting/webtau/webtau-docs/webtau/UI/asynchronous-page.md

 :include-file: doc-artifacts/snippets/wait-sync/waitForAppear.groovy {title: "beVisible matcher"}

+# Enabled/Disabled Element

+Disabled input box and buttons can be used as a user feedback as well.

+:include-file: doc-artifacts/snippets/wait-sync/waitForEnabled.groovy {title: "beEnabled matcher"}

 # Wait to match

 If presence/absence of an element is not important, you can directly to wait for a matcher to match.